 In fact, I started this blog because I know how personally challenging it was to find all the information I needed.

-I knew I needed to learn A LOT, about business, insurance, finance, etc. but I just didn’t know WHAT to learn.
+I knew I needed to learn A LOT, about business, insurance, finance, business models, etc. but I just didn’t know WHAT to learn.

 These are people who have been there, experienced the hard times of entrepreneurship, and came out on the other side.